sydroconsult/QTalsim/docs/hrus_getting_started.rst

    .. _requirements-for-input-layers:

-   All three input layers must be polygon layers and included in the current QGIS project.
+   All three necessary input layers must be polygon layers and included in the current QGIS project.
+Additionally a raster DEM layer can be used as input to calculate the slope.

    #.
 Sub-basin layer